Living Fully with BBS: An Interview with Robert Stigile

 Robert Stigile: So can I ask you, how did you get involved with BBS?
 Do you have children that have it?

-Rachel Tierney: Oh, sure!
-Of course you could ask me – you can ask me anything.
-I actually know Tim Ogden [BBSF President] personally, so I've known him and his son Nathanael with BSS10, I've known their family for about 10 years.
+Rachel Tierney: Of course you could ask me – you can ask me anything.
+I actually know Tim Ogden [BBSF President] personally, so I've known him and his son Nathanael with BSS10 for about 10 years.

 Robert Stigile: Wow!
 Okay.

-Rachel Tierney: And so when I graduated college and was looking for a full-time job the BBS foundation was receiving a grant from CZI that we've been able to use to build organizational capacity and so that's how I was hired.
-So I've gotten involved in, I feel like in such a short amount of time – I've been working here for about 6 months now – I feel like I've learned so much, you know, about the syndrome that I had never heard of besides, knowing Nathanael.
-And so it's been amazing to see even how much progress has happened in the past 6 months in terms of research and awareness, and that's really, really the goal [of the foundation].
+Rachel Tierney: And so when I graduated college and was looking for a full-time job the BBS Foundation was receiving a grant from CZI that we've been able to use to build organizational capacity, and that's how I was hired.
+So I've gotten super involved in what feels like such a short amount of time.
+I've been working here for about 6 months now, and I feel like I've learned so much about the syndrome that I had never heard of, besides knowing Nathanael.
+And so it's been amazing to see even how much progress has happened in the past 6 months in terms of research and awareness, which is really the goal [of the foundation].

-Robert Stigile: Oh, that's that's cool.
-Yeah, we did, we had the BBS Walkathon last October, November, and my friend Tiffany, and I did, I wanna say it was like 400,000 steps in the 2 months.
+Robert Stigile: Oh, that's cool.
+Yeah, [The Foundation] had the BBS Walkathon last October/November, and my friend Tiffany, and I did, I wanna say it was like 400,000 steps in the 2 months.

 Rachel Tierney: Wow!
 My goodness, that’s a lot of movement.